passbolt/passbolt_help/_includes/hosting/upgrade/upgrade-to-debian-pkg.md

 ## 6. PHP-FPM

-{% include messages/notice.html
-    content="Notice: The above examples show using PHP 7.3 - if your server has PHP 7.4 adjust these examples accordingly."
-%}

-Edit `/etc/php/7.3/fpm/pool.d/www.conf` and look for the line that looks like this:
+Edit `/etc/php/{{ distributionPhpVersion }}/fpm/pool.d/www.conf` and look for the line that looks like this:

 ```bash
 listen = 127.0.0.1:9000